Tax Preparation Help

 • In foreign trade.

-• Certain helicopter and fixed-wing ambulance uses.
+• Certain helicopter and fixed-wing aircraft uses.

 • In an aircraft or vehicle owned by an aircraft museum.